ypriverol/os-proteomics/manuscript.md

 |   - User documentation: Provide tutorials, installation guides, and usage examples that lower barriers to entry for new users. |
 |   - Developer documentation: Include technical details that make it easier for new developers to understand the codebase, contribute, and debug. |
 |   - Version control and changelog: Maintain a detailed changelog for tracking updates, and consider using semantic versioning for releases to help users track changes and updates. |
 | 6. **Build a community.** Create forums, mailing lists, or a Slack channel to facilitate communication and support for users and contributors.
 Promote the project within academic and industry circles, social media, or conferences.
 Collaborations with other researchers can boost credibility and attract users.
-Encourage diverse participation, whether from seasoned developers, scientists, or students, by being open to questions, feedback, and contributions of varying levels. | [DSK: mention a code of conduct]
+Encourage diverse participation, whether from seasoned developers, scientists, or students, by being open to questions, feedback, and contributions of varying levels. | [DSK: mention a code of conduct] [DSK: mention defining governance.]
 | 7. **Implement rigurous testing and quality control.** Use continuous integration/continuous deployment (CI/CD) practices to automate testing and improve code quality.
 Platforms like GitHub Actions can be set up to run tests on each new code addition or pull request.
 Develop a robust suite of tests that ensure functionality and compatibility, minimizing the risk of bugs and ensuring reliability.
 Regularly review code for quality and potential improvements, inviting experienced contributors or external collaborators to audit the code. |
 | 8. **Ensure long-term maintenaince and evolution.** Provide a roadmap that outlines planned features, updates, or long-term project goals.
 This helps maintainers and contributors stay aligned and gives users confidence in the project’s development.
 Foster a healthy, engaged community by recognizing contributors, hosting hackathons or sprints, and encouraging new ideas.
 Consider a governance model where a core group of maintainers or a steering committee manages long-term development, ensuring that the project's mission endures even as individual contributors come and go. |
 | 9. **Monitor and measure success.** Track metrics like repository stars, downloads, citations, or code contributions to gauge adoption and impact.
 Regularly collect user feedback and address concerns or feature requests to ensure the project stays relevant and useful to its audience. |